|

 resurrection.

-- MAGDALINA:
+- MAGDALINA

-Czech and Russian form of Magdalene, meaning
+(Магдалина): Russian form of Greek Magdalēnē, meaning "of Magdala."

 - MAGDALONE:

-Danish form of Magdalene, meaning
+Danish form of Greek Magdalēnē, meaning "of Magdala."

 - MAGDOLNA:

-Hungarian form of Magdalene, meaning
+Hungarian form of Greek Magdalēnē, meaning "of Magdala."

 - MAGGIE:

-Pet form of Margaret, meaning "pearl."
+Pet form of English Margaret, meaning "pearl."

 - MAGNHILD: